 Phone: 951 677.0568 ext.
 6475 Email

-Connie Kim - Counselor for Students grades 9-12 with Last Names M - Re, Foster Youth and all ELD students
+Connie Rho - Counselor for Students grades 9-12 with Last Names Lop - Re, Foster Youth and all ELD students

 Connie Rho has been with the Murrieta Valley Unified School District since 2004.
 Before joining the Ramily in 2014, Ms. Rho served in various classified positions in the district.
 She currently serves as board member on Murrieta Dollars for Scholars and is club advisor for Ohana.
 Ms. Rho holds a BA in Economics from University of California, Los Angeles and a MA in Education with a Pupil Personnel Services Credential from Azusa Pacific University.
 She is a proud mom to three daughters all who have went through the MVUSD schools.
 Ms. Rho enjoys spending time with her family and friends, practicing Pilates, and gardening.

 Kesha Andrews - Counselor for Students grades 9-12, Last Names Rf - Z